LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 ]
 ```

-And not even that, what our front-end actually needs is this summary:
+And not even that, but what our front-end actually needs is this summary:

 ```json
 [